How have animals adapted to cold environments?

 Arctic foxes and Arctic hares:

-- have thick fur on their bodies and feed to keep them warm
+- have thick fur on their bodies and feet to keep them warm

 - in winter their fur becomes white providing camouflage from predators